-The University of Texas School of Public Health network consists of a fiber optic backbone using gigabit technology to provide the fastest and most state-of-theart network communications possible.
+The University of Texas School of Public Health network consists of a fiber optic backbone using gigabit technology to provide the fastest and most state-of-the-art network communications possible.
 A backbone of Cisco switches provides for client access to backend resources and servers at 100 megabits per second.
-Aside from providing simple network access, Information Technology staff has real-time monitoring capabilities to diagnose and correct potential network problems.
-The campus has also implemented a four-tier network firewall to protect all workstations and servers with varying degrees of security, based on the device's security level within the organization.
+Aside from providing simple network access, the Information Technology staff has real-time monitoring capabilities to diagnose and correct potential network problems.
+Also, the campus has implemented a four tier network firewall to protect all workstations and servers with varying degrees of security, based on the device's security level within the organization.